bejoyjon/Miscelleaneous_documentation/Context Engineering/Large_doc_store_RAG_by_Rajsuthan_Gopinathan.md

 ### Key steps for analysis
 #### 🚀 Project Introduction and Use Case
-Raj introduces himself and outlines his experience with AI agents in regulated enterprises such as pharma and banks.
-The project focuses on building a Retrieval-Augmented Generation (RAG) system for complex NASA rocket science documents.
-Initial scope: processing 10,000 documents, scalable to 85,000+, including scanned tables, formulas, technical jargon, and diagrams.
+Project focuses on building a RAG system for complex NASA rocket science documents.
+Initial scope:
+- processing 10,000 documents, scalable to 85,000+.
+- including scanned tables, formulas, technical jargon, and diagrams.

 Raj presents a fictional but realistic use case based on Meridian Aerospace, a midsize aerospace engineering consultancy with 180 employees.

-Over 25 years, they accumulated approximately 85,000 documents, including propulsion test reports, safety analyses, failure investigations, specifications, and compliance filings dating back to the 1990s.
-Engineers currently spend 4-6 hours per project searching archives;  retiring senior engineers’ minds, and missed information has led to failures in safety reviews.
-The system aims to reduce search time drastically and improve accuracy in retrieving technical data, including mathematical equations and technical diagrams, at scale.
+Over 25 years, accumulated approximately 85,000 documents, including propulsion test reports, safety analyses, failure investigations, specifications, and compliance filings dating back to the 1990s.

 #### 🔍 Domain & User Insights
+Challenges include:
-Challenges include heavy use of scanned documents (40%), highly technical documents, including scanned records, complex tables, formulas, and interconnected references.
-Semantic search is essential; keyword search fails due to domain-specific terminology and jargon.
+- heavy use of scanned documents (40%).
+- highly technical documents, including / complex tables, formulas, and interconnected references.
+- Semantic search is essential keyword search fails due to domain-specific terminology and jargon.
 Two main user personas: <ins>Sandra (experienced engineer needing precise validation) and a junior engineer, unnamed, but let's call him Chris (requiring proactive guidance)</ins>.
 Accuracy is paramount; vague or assumed answers are unacceptable due to safety and regulatory concerns.
 The system must ask clarifying questions and avoid assumptions, supporting iterative refinement.
 Speed expectations vary; simple queries may return in seconds, complex research can take minutes.

 #### 🗂 Document Characteristics and Challenges
 40% of documents are scanned copies with heavy tables and technical diagrams.
 Rich metadata like abstracts and symbols exist but vary between documents.
 Complex hierarchical structures and cross-document references complicate chunking and indexing.
 Visual content (images, formulas, graphs) requires multimodal understanding via ___Vision Language Models (VLMs)___.
 Symbols and domain terminologies (e.g., NASA’s 18,000+ terms) must be incorporated for semantic accuracy.
 The documents are mostly local, classified or unclassified but sensitive, and not cloud-hosted.
 On-premise deployment preferred, but initial development uses cloud and hybrid models.